TheologyCommons/Bible.Outline/MD/Hebrews.md

 Whatever the present and future holds, they can depend on his continuous care.

-HEBREWS 11
+Hebrews 11
 ==========

 This is the famous faith chapter.

-THE EXPLANATION OF FAITH (11:1-3, 6)
+The Explanation of Faith (11:1-3, 6)
 ------------------------------------

 ### Its nature (11:1-2)